friendly-traceback/docs/docs/_sources/known.rst.txt

 .. code-block:: none

     An exception of type `UnicodeEncodeError` is a subclass of `ValueError`.
+    Nothing more specific is known about `UnicodeEncodeError`.
+    The inheritance is as follows:
+        UnicodeEncodeError -> UnicodeError -> ValueError
     A `ValueError` indicates that a function or an operation received an argument of the right type, but an inappropriate value.